How harrowing personal stories, grass roots experiences and the drought ridden Aussie terrain led to the co-founding of Ndevr Environmental.

 It became abundantly clear witnessing first-hand the struggles of these farmers, and travelling the barren, desert-like landscapes across the country, that climate change was ‘a thing’.
 It was real and it was impacting lives, and I came to understand it was the big issue facing humanity.
 That was the trigger that would set me on the path to dedicate my career to understanding climate change and doing something about it any way I could.

 I took on a role developing policies for the Federal Government in the Department of Climate Change and particularly the National Greenhouse and Energy Reporting program.
-After five years in public service, I felt I could make more impact in the private sector and moved to co-found Ndevr Environmental back in 2010.
+After five years in public service, I felt I could make more impact in the private sector which led to the Co-Founding of Ndevr Environmental back in 2010.
 Over the past decade, we’ve built up a national team of passionate and committed experts, who also recognise the need to act and to act quickly to drive the transition towards a sustainable future.
 We knew real impact could come if we worked with big business and big emitters, to help them navigate legislation, and more importantly look for opportunities to reduce emissions and to reduce emissions at scale, so that’s something we’ve specialised in.

 Along the way we’ve navigated dozens of policy changes and experienced the evolution of the business environment.
 We’ve partnered with both business and government to drive emissions reductions, facilitate emissions reporting, embrace renewable energy and create a positive impact on broader sustainability issues.
 We also now have a focus on human rights off the back of the clear links on those most impacted by climate change, also being the most likely victims of modern slavery and other human rights infringements.